sosiristseng/blog-hugo-codeit/source/_posts/ssg/adv-syntax.md

 categories: ["Hexo"]
 ---

-This post shows tag plugins, an extension of Markdown syntax, in Hexo static site generator and the Next theme [documentation](https://theme-next.js.org)
+This post shows tag plugins, an extension of Markdown syntax, in the documentations of the [Hexo static site generator](https://hexo.io/docs/tag-plugins.html) and the [Next theme](https://theme-next.js.org).

 <!-- more -->